Specifying efficient use of materials and considering their impact from manufacture to disposal.

 Construction and demolition produce large amounts of waste.

 On this page

 - statutory requirements

-Construction and demolition waste makes up half of New Zealand’s total waste going to landfill, according to a 2015 government document.
+Construction and demolition waste makes up 40–50% of New Zealand’s total waste going to landfill, according to government and council documents.
 Each home constructed generates an average of four tonnes of waste.
 An Auckland study found that construction waste by weight is made up of timber (20%), plasterboard (13%), packaging (5%), metal (5%) and other (45%).

 Most of this dumping of construction waste is unnecessary – it has been demonstrated that simply by sorting waste, at least half of it could be diverted from landfills and cleanfills.
 Large volumes of waste also increase the costs of a project and its environmental impact.

 Kāinga Ora has a target of diverting 80% of waste from landfill in its large development projects.
 It aims to reuse or recycle up to 80% of building materials (excluding contaminated materials).
 The target has been extended to include small to medium public housing developments in Auckland, with other regions due to follow.

 Environmental costs from waste disposal include:

 - limited reuse of landfill sites due to potential health hazards